marcelpetersen/mobil/pages/careers/careers.md

   - title: Our Values
     heading: Our Values
     content: |-
-      We believe in disruption and challenge the status quo in everything we do.
-While having fun!
+      We believe in disruption, and challenge the status quo in everything we do.
+All while having fun!
       <br>
       <a class="with-arrow" href="/careers/culture">Learn more</a>
     heading_colour: black